mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

    -  Checking in a `Connection <#connection>`_ to the Pool automatically closes the `Connection <#connection>`_
    -  Attempting to check out a `Connection <#connection>`_ from the Pool results in an Error

+-  **Clearable:** A Pool MUST be able to be cleared.
+Clearing the pool marks all pooled and checked out `Connections <#connection>`_ as stale and lazily closes them as they are checkedIn or encountered in checkOut.
+Additionally, all requests are evicted from the WaitQueue and return errors that are considered non-timeout network errors.

+-  **Pausable:** A Pool MUST be able to be paused and resumed.
+A Pool is paused automatically when it is cleared, and it can be resumed by being marked as "ready".
+While the Pool is paused, it exhibits the following behaviors:

+   -  Attempting to check out a `Connection <#connection>`_ from the Pool results in a non-timeout network error
+   -  Connections are not created in the background to satisfy minPoolSize

 -  **Capped:** a pool is capped if **maxPoolSize** is set to a non-zero value.
 If a pool is capped, then its total number of `Connections <#connection>`_ (including available and in use) MUST NOT exceed **maxPoolSize**
 -  **Rate-limited:** A Pool MUST limit the number of connections being created at a given time to be 2 (maxConnecting).